aiven/devportal/docs/tutorials/kafka-migration.rst

 What are you going to build
 ---------------------------

-This tutorial is aimed at providing you all the steps to perform an Apache Kafka migration.
-It being between on-premises systems or from/to a managed or self-hosted Apache Kafka cluster, the tutorial provides a set of checks, actions and processes to follow to perform a complete migration.
-Despite the step described being generic, the tutorial will showcase an example on how to migrate to :doc:`Aiven for Apache Kafka </docs/products/kafka>`.
+This tutorial outlines you all common the steps to migrate an existing Apache Kafka® cluster to a new service provider using MirrorMaker 2.

+All migrations are different, but the usual use case is to migrate between an on-premises systems to a managed or self-hosted Apache Kafka cluster or vice versa.
+This tutorial outlines a set of checks, actions and processes to follow to perform a complete migration.

+In this tutorial, we'll be migrating to :doc:`Aiven for Apache Kafka® </docs/products/kafka>`, but the steps described should work with any other Apache Kafka service.

 The data migration will be performed using :doc:`MirrorMaker 2 </docs/products/kafka/kafka-mirrormaker>`, a fully managed distributed Apache Kafka® data replication utility.